This is my little corner of the World Wide Web where I share my thoughts, lifestyle and adventures.

-I live a full-time nomadic lifestyle in my cozy little home on wheels (currently a 2021 Jayco 145RB travel trailer towed by my 2015 Ford Transit Cargo van).
+I live a full-time nomadic lifestyle in my cozy little home on wheels.
+My current home is a 2021 Jayco 145RB travel trailer towed by my 2015 Ford Transit Cargo van.

-The blog starts about a year and a half after I hit the road.
+My blog doesn’t start until a year and a half (or so) after I hit the road full-time.

-To bring you up-to-speed at a glance, I created this About page to give you a little of the backstory, some current tidbits and a little bio on the main character’s of my blog.
+To bring you up-to-speed at a glance, I created this About page to give you a little of the backstory, some recent tidbits and a little bio on the main character’s mentioned in my blog.

 Why I Chose A Nomadic Lifestyle

 I chose a nomadic lifestyle as a way to live better with Multiple Chemical Sensitivities (MCS).